StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Loops/README.md

 turn_left()
 ```

-And then copying and pasting that text again and again to have Karel move around the board.
+And then copying and pasting that text again and again to have Reeborg move around the board.
 This works for short programs, but there's a problem.
 Imagine if he needed to do that 100, 1000, or 10000 times!
 That would be way too time-consuming to type (or even copy-paste), and it’s very inefficient.

 When we **know how many times we want to do something**, we can easily use a **for loop** that happens again and again until we tell it to stop.
 Inside of this loop, we can use a **counter variable** that changes each time, and we’ll use that changing variable to display how many fish we currently have.

-Below, I've written the code that will let Karel move across the entire 10 x 10 board by going across every row!
+Below, I've written the code that will let Reeborg move across the entire 10 x 10 board by going across every row!
 Don't worry if it looks difficult to understand; we're going to break it down line by line.

 ```python
 for i in range(5): # i is called a "counter variable"